ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/create.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-We will primarily use Keil MDK to guide you through this learning path.
+You will primarily use Keil MDK to guide you through this learning path.
 If you are using Arm Development Studio refer to the comments at the end of each page.

 ## Install appropriate device CMSIS-Pack